nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

     - Uses lazy initialization pattern through `get_final_report_builder()` function
     - Prevents graph construction at import time to avoid unwanted side effects
     - Provides a clean API for accessing the report builder when needed

-#### 1.5.5 `app/services/hackernews/`
-- **Purpose**: Contains services specific to HackerNews integration.
-This includes fetching stories from HackerNews, tracking trends, and analyzing the content of HackerNews URLs.
-- **Location**: `backend/app/services/hackernews/`

 ### 1.6 `app/utils/`
 - **Purpose**: Contains utility functions and helpers that support the application but aren't tied to specific business logic.
 These are general-purpose functions that can be used across different parts of the application.